Publish Novellas 31 August 2022

 “Yes, it’s me!
 Well, my name is on my badge, but you remember?”

 Her beautiful eyes well up as she lowers her head.
 “Please, don’t cry.
-Tell me what has happened since I last saw you.”
+Tell me what’s happened since I last saw you.”

 “Terrible things!
 Embarrassing things,” she admits.
 “Should I go on?”